Members sought for next council term: All 23 positions are open

 council is supplemented and supported

-Geographic Information.
+by committees and workgroups.
 Non-council members are welcome and encouraged to

-participate on committees.
+participate on these groups.